• Home

 Supervised vs. unsupervised learning

-Before GPT, the best performing AI models used "supervised learning" to develop their underlying algorithms.
+Before GPT-1, the best performing AI models used "supervised learning" to develop their underlying algorithms.
 They were trained with manually-labeled data, like a database with photos of different animals paired with a text description of each animal written by humans.
 These kinds of training data, while effective in some circumstances, are incredibly expensive to produce.
 Even now, there just isn't that much data suitably labeled and categorized to be used to train LLMs.

-Instead, GPT employed generative pre-training, where it was given a few ground rules and then fed vast amounts of unlabeled data—near enough the entire open internet.
+Instead, GPT-1 employed generative pre-training, where it was given a few ground rules and then fed vast amounts of unlabeled data—near enough the entire open internet.
 It was then left "unsupervised" to crunch through all this data and develop its own understanding of the rules and relationships that govern text.

-Of course, you don't really know what you're going to get when you use unsupervised learning, so GPT is also "fine-tuned" to make its behavior more predictable and appropriate.
+Of course, you don't really know what you're going to get when you use unsupervised learning, so every GPT model is also "fine-tuned" to make its behavior more predictable and appropriate.
 There are a few ways this is done (which I'll get to), but it often uses forms of supervised learning.

 Transformer architecture